rysh/blog/content/post/the-origami-architecture/index.md

 ![Use DI](./origami_05.png)
 ![Use Constructor Injection](./origami_06.png)

-I will not go into the pros and cons of the use of the DI Container itself, as this is not the purpose of this post.
+I will not address the pros and cons of the use of the DI Container itself, as this is not the purpose of this post.

 #### Application Layer